dougy147/mcbash/README.md

 mcbash my-fakedns.org:8080 -t 4 -L '00:1A:79:AB:CD:EF'
 ```

+If you'r an ArchLinux-like distro user, you can also install from the AUR with `yay -S mcbash`.

 ### MACs are stored

 Did you close your terminal ?
 Don't worry, when a valid MAC is found, it is stored in `mcbash` directory : `$HOME/.mcbash`.